 Field Description PCODE Objects Users are allowed to work on PCODE Objects.
 PDBASE Objects Users are allowed to work on PDBASE Objects.
 PFILE Objects Users are allowed to work on PFILE Objects.
 PFIELD Objects Users are allowed to work on PFIELD Objects.
 DOC Objects Users are allowed to work on DOC Objects.
 Create Orphans Users are allowed to create orphan versions.
 Workspace Module Users are allowed to modify Workspace Module parameters.
 Object Level & Group Users are allowed to edit object group and level.
 Task Create Users are allowed to create new Tasks.
 Task Complete Users are allowed to complete Tasks.
+Task Reopen Users are allowed to reopen Tasks.
 Import Users are allowed to perform the Workspace Import process.
-Releases Users are allowed to manage Workspace Releases.

-Field Description Update Schema Users are allowed to perform the schema update process.
+Field Description Releases Users are allowed to manage Workspace Releases.
+Update Schema Users are allowed to perform the schema update process.
 Deployments Users are allowed to manage Workspace Deployments.
 Change Finder Users are allowed access to Group Checkout and the Change Finder.